 - Dedicated to meeting the educational, social, emotional, recreational and employment needs of children, adolescents and adults with learning disabilities

 How Did Learning Disabilities Associations Start?

-- 1963, four Toronto residents, Doreen Kronick, Harry Wineberg, Robert Shannon and Alan Howarth decided to form the Ontario LDA.
-Articles of incorporation were issued in 1964, This was the beginning of LDA in Canada, and paralleled the formation of LDA in the United States.
+- 1963, four Toronto residents, Doreen Kronick, Harry Wineberg, Robert Shannon and Alan Howarth decided to form the Ontario LDA; articles of incorporation were issued in 1964 and this was the beginning of LDA in Canada; this paralleled the formation of LDA in the United States

 Who Are Our Members?

 - The majority are parents of children with learning disabilities

 - Some are adults with learning disabilities

 - Many are professionals in the field of learning disabilities

 - Some are interested persons, neither with learning disabilities themselves or having children with learning disabilities

 - Members can be members of both levels, provincial and local